What Is An Insurance Broker?

 How do brokers get paid?

 All brokers make money from either commissions or fees.
 They may charge both of these things, only a commission, or only a fee.
 In most states, the law requires brokers to disclose all of their commission rates and other fees upfront.
-Premiums might ring in additional fees.
+Premiums might bring in additional fees.

 The number of commission brokers receive also depends a lot on the type of policy.
 For instance, according to Nerd Wallet, insurance brokers can earn up to a 100% commission the first year.